 The differences in EITC behavior between wage workers and the self-employed has garnered its own interest.
-Not only does the earnings distribution of self-employed workers bunch at the first kink of the EITC schedule, but self-employment income also increases after the birth of a child in high EITC "knowledge" areas (Chetty et al., 2013).
-The incidence of self-employment income claiming also increases after expansions in the EITC (LaLumia, 2009).
-Because self-employment earnings are not reported by a second entity (such as an employer provided w-2), there is more flexibility over what gets counted as self-employment income, and people might start reporting income from side-jobs, like babysitting or lawn mowing, if it improves their tax situation (Nichols and Rothstein, 2016).
-For this reason, it is important to understand how the EITC affects both wage earning and self-employment behavior and income reporting.
+In addition to bunching, self-employment income increases after the birth of a child in high EITC "knowledge" areas (Chetty et al., 2013), and self-employment claiming also increases after EITC expansions (LaLumia, 2009).
+Self-employment earnings are not reported by a second entity (such as an employer provided w-2), giving more flexibility over what gets counted as self-employment income.
+People might start reporting income from side-jobs, like babysitting or lawn mowing, if it improves their tax situation (Nichols and Rothstein, 2016).
+For this reason, it is important to understand how the EITC affects wage earning, self-employment behavior, and income reporting.

-There is no prior work directly examining the impact of social networks on EITC claiming behavior.
-The most closely related work by Chetty et al. (2013) use differences in bunching at the first kink point in the EITC schedule to proxy for differences in local knowledge of the program and finds that when people move to areas with more bunching or "knowledge" of the EITC, their income changes in a way that increases the EITC refund.
-This would be consistent with local networks providing information or assistance in the filing process.
+No prior work directly examines the impact of social networks on EITC claiming.
+Chetty et al. (2013) use differences in bunching at the first EITC kink point to proxy for differences in local knowledge of the program and finds that when people move to areas with more bunching or "knowledge" of the EITC, their income changes in a way that increases the EITC refund.
+This is consistent with local networks providing information or assistance in the filing process.
 Additionally, although Chetty and Saez (2013) do not find evidence that information provision by tax preparers affects earnings on average, they do find heterogeneous effects, with some tax preparers having large impacts.
-This is also what we would expect if networks influenced filing behavior.
 By exploiting variation in Facebook linkages, I will be exploiting a different component of the social network, one not defined by local geographic proximity.
 This can help us determine if distant networks have a direct effect on claiming behavior.

-The previous literature exploring behavioral responses to the EITC has focused on two sources of variation: (1) variation generated by expansions in the federal credit that affect families differently according to the number of children, or (2) state-level implementations and expansions.
-In the last 20 years there has only been one federal expansion in 2009.
-This affected a small subset of the population by increasing generosity for families with three or more children.4 However, since 1999, 17 states have implemented supplemental state EITC policies that typically pay out an additional percentage of the federal EITC (see Figures 1 and A1).
+The EITC literature has focused on two sources of variation: (1) expansions in the federal credit that affect families differently according to the number of children, and (2) state-level implementations and expansions.
+In the last 20 years the only federal expansion was in 2009 and only impacted families with three or more children.
+However, since 1999, 17 states have implemented supplemental state EITC policies that typically pay out an additional percentage of the federal EITC (see Figures 1 and A1).
 These policies vary in generosity, from 3.5 percent to 50 percent or more.
-Often these state-level expansions are accompanied by an increase in funding for outreach and educating the public about the tax credit, making this a plausible setting to explore the effects of social networks.5 As states introduce and advertise EITC expansions, local residents are likely to become more familiar with the EITC and there is some evidence that state EITC expansions increase federal EITC claiming of some subgroups (Neumark and Williams, 2019).
-In turn, they might become more likely to share this information and familiarity with those in their social network, either through liking, linking, and re-tweeting EITC related content; posting or sharing personal content on online media; or through other forms of communication (email, phone, or face-to-face).
-Using Facebook friendship linkages to capture the social network does not mean the content must be shared through social media, but rather proxies for geographic linkages in overall communication patterns.
+These state-level expansions are often accompanied by an increase in funding for outreach and educating the public about the tax credit, making this a plausible setting to explore the effects of social networks.
+As states introduce and advertise EITC policies, local residents are likely to become more familiar with the EITC.